-2 people arrested and charged in disappearance of 15-month-old from Tennessee
+2 people arrested and charged in connection with disappearance of 15-month-old from Tennessee

 "We're conducting the investigation and obviously we're talking to as many people as we've come in contact with that knew about the child," Sullivan County Sheriff's Office spokesman Capt.
 Andy Seabolt told CNN affiliate WCYB earlier this week.
 "We want to know why the child was not reported missing earlier."

-The young child has blonde hair and blue eyes, police said, and was last seen wearing a pink tracksuit, pink shoes and a pink bow.
+The young girl has blonde hair and blue eyes, police said, and was last seen wearing a pink tracksuit, pink shoes and a pink bow.

 "If you have any information regarding the whereabouts of Evelyn, please contact the Sullivan County Sheriff's Office at 423-279-7330 or the TBI at 1-800-TBIFIND," a news release from TBI reads.